niel0258/CALDS-Calculator-for-Data-and-Statistic-/README.md

 - Import from and export to a CSV file
 - Calculates a chosen statistic by the user
 - Currently can calculate central tendencies, t and z tests

+## Languages used
+- Python

+## Powered by the following modules:
+- Python:
+  - PyQT6 for the GUI
+  - pandas for the CSV importing and exporting
+  - statistics for calculating central tendencies
+  - scipy for t and z test statistics